d-002/fast-voronoi/research/notes.md

     - If the second circle is bigger than the first one, then it necessarily has to be outside the first circle.
 In that case, no matter the weights the second circle will not affect the relevant edge at all.

 - 2 intersections between the circles: an arc of the edge circle will be blocked.
 Now just remains to find which "side" will be removed.
-For that, it is possible to check whether the created arc will be closer to the current cell than the previous edge (if the other cell is outside, otherwise switch), as for a cell to block some part of an edge with another cell it must be closer.
+For that, it is possible to check whether the created arc will be closer to the current cell than the previous edge (if the other cell of larger weight and the second circle is external to the first one, otherwise switch), as for a cell to block some part of an edge with another cell it must be closer.
 If that is not the case, then the other side of the circle must be the one that is blocked.

 In case of a weighted diagram that still creates some, but not all straight lines, it is possible for the two aforementioned worlds to cohabit.
 Two cases can occur then: